 CPM, or cost per 1,000 impressions, is the cost an advertiser needs to pay on YouTube for every 1,000 impressions their ads receive on your video.

 CPM varies depending on how much an advertiser pays to display the ad.
-Ad price on YouTube depends on a range of factors, including bidding price, type of ad, and consistency.
+Advertising costs on YouTube depend on a range of factors, including bidding price, ad type, and consistency.

 Why is CPM important?

-To make a full-time career out of YouTube, it's critical you know which videos can be monetized so you can create a more efficient, long-term strategy to target those types of topics.
+To make a full-time career out of YouTube, it's critical to know which videos can be monetized so you can create a more efficient, long-term strategy to target those types of topics.

-For instance, perhaps you create YouTube videos for beauty, health, and wellness — but you find, in particular, "Drugstore Makeup Tutorials” receive the highest CPMs.
-This might suggest you should create more content that aligns with that topic.
+For instance, perhaps you create YouTube videos for beauty, health, and wellness.
+But you find “Drugstore Makeup Tutorials” receive the highest CPMs.
+This suggests you should make more content that aligns with that topic.

 CPM varies greatly depending on how much an advertiser pays to distribute an ad on your video.